Creating Your First Challenge

 - Fix verified — all validations pass after applying the solution

-- Alternative valid solutions tested where applicable
+specchecks to enforce the learning artifact, not just behavioral outcomes - Alternative valid solutions tested where applicable

-- Estimated time is reasonable
+- Estimated time is realistic

 Next steps